supa2/Automaton/The-player-machine.md

 ### Atm_player & begin( int pin = -1 ) ###

 Initializes a player machine.
 If the pin argument is greater than -1 the machine will drive a piezo speaker connected to that pin through the Arduino tone() function.
-Leave out the pin argument if you only want to use the onNote() connector.
+Leave out the pin argument if you want to drive something else through the onNote() connector.

 ```c++
 void setup() {